 We produce packaging and accessories of cork.
-The material can be embossed and shaped in countless ways, is light and elastic and of course sustainable.
+The material can be embossed and shaped in countless ways, is light and elastic and CO2-neutral.
 It is ideal as an accessory for bottles and cups thanks to its heat-insulating characteristics.
 We also recommend the material as book covers, toiletry bags, and shopping nets because of the impressive durability of the material.

 Worth knowing about cork

 - Cork absorbs more CO2 than it emits through the entire production process from wood to consumer and thus cork is CO2-neutral.

 - 50 % of all cork produced comes from Portugal.

 - Cork is one of the most resistant organic products, we know.
 It practically does not age and even after a long period of time it never loses its qualities.